MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-05-02-Google-Play-64-bit-requirement.md

 - Srihari Kulkarni
 ---
 **UPDATE:**
-We have released new MobileFirst SDKs in v8 to get full 64-bit support without having needed to follow extra steps  mentioned in this blog.To get full 64-bit support add the following SDKs to your project.
+We have released new MobileFirst SDKs in v8 to get full 64-bit support without having needed to follow extra steps  mentioned in this blog.
+Even if you have already  followed this blog earlier and released an apk, JSONStore data will be retained updating your app to latest SDKs.

+To get full 64-bit support add the following SDKs to your project.

 ### Cordova apps:
 ```bash